 The Bottom Line

 Real estate social media marketing should gain leads and brand authority, but also be a genuine expression of who you are.
-With the right strategies, building your social following and being the go-to real estate agent in your area is well within your reach.
+Whether you post series content or sill real estate memes, with the right strategies, building your social following and being the go-to real estate agent in your area is well within your reach.
 Social media for real estate agents is certainly more intuitive for some than others.
 If you’ve used a strategy that has gotten you great traction and maybe even sold a listing, we’d love to hear about it in the comments below.